ghuleaniketh/GreenHive/README.md

 - Project Title: "GreenHive"
-- !!
-NOT FULLY FUNCTIONAL JUST TO SHOWCASE IDEA !!

 - Project Description: Explain that this is an application connecting food waste producers with local composters to reduce landfill waste and help the environment